Chairman of U.S. Joint Chiefs eyeing mid-November visit to Japan and South Korea | The Japan Times

 The row between the two U.S. allies has also impacted the security sphere after South Korea decided in August to terminate a bilateral intelligence-sharing pact with Japan that has helped the two countries counter the North’s increasingly sophisticated missile threat.

-Washington has called on Seoul to revisit the decision to scrap the General Security of Military Information Agreement (GSOMIA) deal, which is set to expire on Nov.
+Washington has called on Seoul to revisit its decision to scrap the General Security of Military Information Agreement (GSOMIA), which is set to expire on Nov.
 23.

 In Japan, Milley is scheduled to hold talks with Gen. Koji Yamazaki, chief of the Self-Defense Forces’ Joint Staff.
 Arrangements are also underway for talks with Prime Minister Shinzo Abe and Defense Minister Taro Kono, the source added.